phpstan/phpstan/website/src/developing-extensions/testing.md

 	public static function getAdditionalConfigFiles(): array
 	{
-		// path to your project's phpstan.neon, or extension.neon in case of custom extension packages return [__DIR__ . '/../extension.neon'];
+		// path to your project's phpstan.neon, or extension.neon in case of custom extension packages
+		// this is only necessary if your custom rule relies on some extra configuration and other extensions return [__DIR__ . '/../extension.neon'];
 	}